 The pre variants prepend instead of append, and the e variants expand the passed general text.
+The g and x variants are global.

-2.8.3 \csstring, \begincsname and \lastnamedcs
+2.8.2 \csstring, \begincsname and \lastnamedcs

 These are somewhat special.
 The \csstring primitive is like \string but it omits the leading escape character.
 This can be somewhat more efficient than stripping it afterwards.